Satnamix/Satnamix/README.md

 - 🔭 I’m currently working on HTML,CSS,Python,DSA,ML,DL;
-- 🌱 I’m currently learning how to make project from the things I learn;
 - 👯 I’m looking to collaborate on Open Source;
-- 🤔 I’m looking for help from someone who are working in FAANG;
 - 📫 How to reach me: Satnamsinghix@gmail.com